 Mr. Guerrero started his career at Robert E. Lee High School and the International School of the Americas, where he developed an appreciation for teaching diverse populations with different ability levels, cultures, and goals.

 When not teaching, Mr. Guerrero enjoys going to the movies, gaming, and listening to music of almost every genre.
-The 2010-2011 school year will be his 5th year at Comm Arts teaching AP US Government and Politics and AP Macroeconomics.

 Spanish I, Spanish 3 Pre-AP